codification/js-tdd-canvas/README.md

 I am trying to learn:
 * HTML5 Canvas, preferably for simple 2D game programming
 * AMD modules, how to test and compose them
-* Functional programming in JavaScript, prefer namespaces, functions and structs to objects and classes
+* How to thoroughly test a JS app

 All the while I stick to:
+* Functional programming, prefer namespaces, functions and structs to objects and classes
 * TDD

-I am hoping to show:
+I am hoping to prove (to myself above all):
 * That anything can be tested
-* That functional programming rocks
 * TDD and functional programming lead to modular, composable code

 What I am _not_ trying to do: